PhilAndrew/ScalaOpenCVCameraWhichWorks/README.md

-Working version with OpenCV 3.
+Working version with OpenCV 3 and sbt-opencv.